aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/videoframe/captiontracks/_index.md

 ---
 title: CaptionTracks
 second_title: Aspose.Sildes for .NET API Reference
-description: Returns the closed captions collection of the video.
-Read-only ICaptionsCollectionaspose.slides/icaptionscollection.
+description: Gets the collection of closed captions associated with the video frame.
+This property is read-only and returns an ICaptionsCollectionaspose.slides/icaptionscollection containing all caption tracks.
 type: docs
 weight: 10
 url: /aspose.slides/videoframe/captiontracks/